danielpclark/faster_path/README.md

 It's been my observation (and some others) that the Rust implementation of the C code for `File` has similar results but performance seems to vary based on CPU cache on possibly 64bit/32bit system environmnets.

-**Developers for FasterPath:** Most of these need to be rewritten, please use `WITH_REGRESSION` in your testing.
+**Developers for FasterPath:** Most of these need to be rewritten, please use `WITH_REGRESSION=true TEST_MONKEYPATCHES=true` in your testing.
 You can see the resulting failures currently on TravisCI under "Allow Failures".

 ## Getting Started with Development